Program Details

 Community Worker (Accelerated) Faculty

-The experienced educators that make up our faculty bring their passion for education and change to create a highly engaging and dynamic learning environment.
-Coming from backgrounds in local, national and global activism, they remain connected to social issues and maintain close ties to communities, practitioners, and organizations.
+Faculty are experienced educators who bring their passion for education and change to create a highly engaging and dynamic learning environment.
+The faculty have local, national, and global activism backgrounds, and they remain active on social issues and maintain close ties to communities, activists, and organizations.

 Your Field Education Options

-Community Worker students have the opportunity to develop practical skills and gain valuable work experience by completing approximately 400 hours of field placement in the final two semesters of the program.
+As a Community Worker student, you will have the opportunity to develop practical skills and gain valuable work experience by completing 420 hours of unpaid field placement in the final two semesters of the program.

-Through our strong ties to more than 150 field agencies across the GTA and beyond, students can find placements suited to their interests in a variety of settings, from immigration and settlement services to community food centres, multi-service and government agencies.
+Through our strong ties to more than 350 field agencies across the Greater Toronto Area (GTA) and beyond, you can find unpaid placements suited to your interests in a variety of settings – from immigration and settlement services to community food centres, multi-service and government agencies.

 Career & Postgraduate Study Opportunities